 Holy Face of San Silvestro, Vatican

-The Holy Face of San Silvestro was kept in the Roman church of San Silvestro until 1870 and is now in the Matilda Chapel in the Vatican.
-It is housed in a Baroque frame donated by Sister Dionora Chiarucci in 1623.
-The earliest evidence of its existence dates to 1517, when nuns were forbidden to display it to avoid competition with the Veronica.
-It is painted on cardboard and therefore almost certainly a copy.
+The Holy Face of San Silvestro was kept in the Roman church of San Silvestro until 1870 and is now located in the Matilda Chapel in the Vatican.
+It is housed in a Baroque frame that was donated by Sister Dionora Chiarucci in 1623.
+The earliest known evidence of its existence dates back to 1517, when nuns were forbidden to display it to avoid competition with the Veronica.
+It is painted on cardboard and, therefore, is almost certainly a copy.

 Holy Face of Genoa